mlswg/mls-architecture/draft-ietf-mls-architecture.md

   existing PKI roles (e.g., Certification Authorities).

-It is important to note that the AS can be completely abstract in the case of a Service Provider which allows MLS clients to generate, distribute, and validate credentials themselves.
+It is important to note that the AS can be completely abstract in the case of a service provider which allows MLS clients to generate, distribute, and validate credentials themselves.
 As with the AS, the DS can be completely abstract if users are able to distribute credentials and messages without relying